 Neil Meltzer began his relationship with Sinai Hospital in 1988 as vice president of Operations and has ascended the ranks ever

 since.
 In 1992, he became senior vice president for Operations before moving up to senior vice president and chief operating officer of the 720 million-dollar, 494-bed community teaching hospital just four years later.
 He assumed the titles of president and COO of Sinai and senior vice president of LifeBridge Health in 1998.
 LifeBridge Health is the parent company for Sinai Hospital, Northwest Hospital, Levindale Hebrew Geriatric Hospital and LifeBridge Health and Fitness, as well as a number of other smaller subsidiaries.
-He will become the president and chief executive officer for LifeBridge Health in July 2013.
+He became president and CEO of LifeBridge Health on July 1, 2013.

 He has already made the company even more than a place to receive top-notch health care.
 The Baltimore Business Journal recognized LifeBridge Health as a Best Place to Work in the Greater Baltimore area for three consecutive years, and LifeBridge Health was subsequently added to the Fortune 100 list of Best Places to Work.
 Meltzer worked to create the office of Medical Education, which supports residency training initiatives, continuing education and faculty development.
 He has prioritized research and a patient-centered philosophy of care.
 In 2008, Sinai Hospital was awarded Magnet status, which is the highest distinction bestowed to an organization for its nursing culture.